astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ### Check out your Logs

 As you're developing locally, you'll want to pull logs for easy troubleshooting.
-Check out our [Logs and Source Control](/docs/cloud/stable/deploy/deployment-logs/) doc for guidelines.
+Check out [Logs and Source Control](/docs/cloud/stable/deploy/deployment-logs/) for guidelines.

 ### Customize your Image